CC: Good morning, Captain Ruppelt.

 really must have calmed down.

 CR: Yes sir.
-While they were still convinced that UFOs
+While they were still convinced that UFOs were

-were real objects, the people at ATIC began to change their thinking.
+real objects, the people at ATIC began to change their thinking.
 Those

-who were convinced that the UFOs were of Soviet origin now began to look
+who were convinced that the UFOs were of Soviet origin now began to

 CC: Yes, well that's a pretty fanciful notion, Captain.
+Was

-Was that ever put into writing?
+that ever put into writing?

-CR: In intelligence, if you have something to say about
+CR: In intelligence, if you have something to say about some

-the Situation."
+Situation."
 A few days after the DC-3 was buzzed [Chiles -Whitted case,

 July 24, 1948], the people at ATIC decided that the time had arrived to